 Were that the case, a mob would undoubtedly be boring or frustrating for most observers.
 A manager watching such an unstructured team would quickly decide that mob programming is one of the stupidest ideas ever foisted on software teams.

-We’ve seen pair programming suffer domination issues.
+These collaborative patterns have been in use long enough to recognize some of the hazards to which each is subject.
+We’ve seen pair programming, for example, suffer domination issues.
 One party to the pair grabs the keyboard and slogs through their dreamed-up solution while the other pushes back their chair.
 Disengagement grows, with this “process smell” known as a worker-rester situation.
-With worker-rester, the effectiveness of pairing decreases to the point where it does indeed cost twice as much to deliver software.
+With worker-rester, the effectiveness of pairing decreases to the point where it does indeed cost twice (or more!) as much to deliver software.

 Rule #1: The Driver Doesn’t Navigate